About Kimono - Traditional Japanese Clothes

 "Nagagi" is the word that the style of general kimono is identified.

-The form of kimono for men is almost same as one for women.
+The form of Nagagi (Kimono) for men is almost same as one for women.

 Haori and hakama

-Haori is like jacket and is worn on kimono.
+Haori is like a little long cardigan and is worn on kimono.

-Especially, black Haori with some family embrems is called montsuki.
+Especially, black Haori with some family crests is called montsuki.

 Hakama is like trousers and is also worn on kimono.